 What is a GDPR compliant cookie banner?

-The above requirements renders most of the cookie notifications used prior to the implementation of the GDPR obsolete.
+The above requirements renders most of the cookie banners and notifications used prior to the implementation of the GDPR obsolete.

 For instance, implied consent and consent given simply by visiting a site is not enough.